-The duration of a project will be determined by the time necessary to obtain its research objectives.
-Typically, the duration might be expected to be 2-3 years.
-Only exceptionally and in duly justified cases will the duration exceed 3 years.
+The duration of a co-ordination action will be determined by the time necessary to obtain its objectives.
+Typically it is expected to be 2-3 years.
+In duly justified cases, the duration may exceed 3 years.

 1.4.
 Size of the consortium